Brav3Trav3l3r/kitsune/README.md

-# Kitsume - Anime Streaming Website
+# Kitsune - Anime Streaming Website

 Welcome to **Kitsune**, a Anime Streaming Website project!
 This platform is designed to provide anime enthusiasts with a convenient and enjoyable way to watch their favorite anime series and movies online.
 With a user-friendly interface and a vast library of anime content, users can easily discover, stream, and enjoy the latest and greatest anime titles.